chaudhryjunaid/setup-my-linux/README.md

   ```

 * Additionally, you will need to set your terminal font to a powerline font for vim to display special characters nicely.

+## Further setup required
+* TODO: If you use docker or podman for running containers on linux, this is not setup using this playbook.
+This is a deliberate omission to allow you to select your container tools yourself.

+* TODO: This playbook does not yet setup Slack and Zoom applications whose setup is left to be manual.

+## Feedback
+* Please create an issue in this repository if you encounter a bug and I will try to fix it or get back to you soon enough.